celuk/llvm-pass-analyzing/README.md

 After this, there should be sub folders for every passes that include pass performed assembly files.
 These are here as prepared files: https://drive.google.com/drive/folders/1WF6mEyKOX2Y1FMkxhLRCBE3myN1R6Ltk?usp=sharing

-You can perform countopcodessaveastexts bash script at this folder but also counted opcodes are ready in sub folders as ac.txts
+You can perform **countopcodessaveastexts** bash script at this folder but also counted opcodes are ready in sub folders as **ac.txt**s

 Before using, you should make the script executable and then run: